robin-zhao/rzSchemaorgPHPConverter/README.md

 ### How to use

-    - Generate classes: /usr/bin/php console convert
+    - Generate classes: /usr/bin/php console convert --namespace=Robin\\SchemaOrg

 ### Json-ld formatter